 The European Research Council (ERC) was established in 2007 during the EU 7th Framework Programme (2007-2013) with a budget of 7.5 Billion Euro.
 In Horizon 2020 Programme (2014-2020) its budget increased 60% and reached 13.1 Billion Euro.
 The ERC's mission is to encourage the highest quality research in Europe through competitive funding and to support investigator-driven frontier research across all fields, on the basis of scientific excellence.
 The ERC is focal point for most of the EU countries since it provides large funding opportunities for both young and senior researchers.
-In addition, 12 Nobel Laurates have been funded by ERC as of today.
-Among 6 of these researchers received Nobel Prize after their ERC Grant.

 Why researchers in Turkey should apply to ERC?